 Both design and utility patents may be obtained on an article if invention resides both in its utility and ornamental appearance.

 Design patents do not cover the function or construction of an object.
 If at the time the design was created, there was no unique or distinctive shape or appearance to the article not dictated by the function that it performs, the design lacks ornamentality and is not proper subject matter.

 Also, a design must be “original.”
 A design that simulates a well-known or naturally occurring object or person is not original.

-For applications filed on or after May 13, 2015, the patent term is 15 years from the issue date.
-The patent term is 14 years from issuance for applications filed before May 13, 2015.
+For design patent applications filed on or after May 13, 2015, the patent term is 15 years from the issue date.

 A trade secret is simply confidential information.
 Trade secrets are a type of intellectual property that comprise formulas, practices, processes, designs, instruments, patterns, or compilations of information that have inherent economic value because they are not generally known or readily ascertainable by others.
 The owner of a trade secret must take reasonable measures to keep the information secret.